FastPaymentsInc/DigitalGold/test/functional/test-shell.md

 [key.py](../test/functional/test_framework/key.py),
 [script.py](../test/functional/test_framework/script.py) and
 [messages.py](../test/functional/test_framework/messages.py) are particularly
-useful in constructing objects which can be passed to the usdgd nodes managed by a running `TestShell` object.
+useful in constructing objects which can be passed to the digitalgold nodes managed by a running `TestShell` object.

 ## 5. Shutting the `TestShell` down

-Shutting down the `TestShell` will safely tear down all running usdgd instances and remove all temporary data and logging directories.
+Shutting down the `TestShell` will safely tear down all running digitalgold instances and remove all temporary data and logging directories.

 ```
 >>> test.shutdown()
 20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Stopping nodes
-20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Cleaning up /path/to/usdg_func_test_XXXXXXX on exit
+20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Cleaning up /path/to/digitalgold_func_test_XXXXXXX on exit
 20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Tests successful
 ```
 To prevent the logs from being removed after a shutdown, simply set the